zombieFox/nightTab/README.md

 ---

-### nightTab as homepage
+### Setting nightTab as Your Homepage

-Open a new (nightTab) tab and open `Options` in another tab, make sure these are the only tabs open.
-In the `Home` section of your Firefox options, select `Custom URLs...` under `Homepage and new windows` then click on `Use Current Pages`.
+In a new window, open up `Options` as well as a new tab (nightTab).
+In the `Home` section of your Firefox options, select `Custom URLs...` under `Homepage and new windows` then click on `Use Current Page`.
 Voila.

 ---